jessedesimone/afni_pairwise_conn/instructions.md

 - runs src/roi_map.tcsh to create final_roi_map.*
 - runs src/netcorr.tcsh to create whole-brain voxelwise z-score corrrelation maps, matrix files and correlation plots
 - runs src/1d_creator.sh to create 1D time-series files for each roi for each subject
-- runs src/1d_handler.sh and src/handler_helper.py to create average time-series files for each roi (averaged across subjects at each TR) and produce a final csv file for computing
+- runs src/1d_handler.sh and src/handler_helper.py to create average time-series files for each roi (averaged across subjects at each TR) and produce a final csv file for creating correlation matrix plot
+- runs corrmat.py to produce final correlation matrix plot (see images directory for reference image)